aitcheno/dms1_blog/posts/blog-post-w01s2.md

 Overall, this use of pacing and juxtaposition could signify a dislike or invoke a conversation for or about noise pollution

 ## Assignment Update/Progress 09/03
 I have started conceptualising the output for the first assignment.
-I'm planning to go for a more abstract approach, and try not to be too literal about everything shown on screen.
+I'm planning to go for a more abstract approach, and trying not to be too literal about everything shown on screen.
 I think the more reflective approach will be what I go for.
 Mainly discussing my growth and feelings coming into the course, while also showing my personality and interests just through what is captured i.e. musical equipment

 .